NTT Docomo Solutions

-NTT Docomo Solutions, Inc. (NTTドコモソリューションズ株式会社, Entītī Dokomo Soryūshonzu Kabushiki-gaisha) is a system integration company which serves mainly the NTT Group.
+NTT Docomo Solutions, Inc. (NTTドコモソリューションズ株式会社, Entītī Dokomo Soryūshonzu Kabushiki-gaisha), formerly NTT Comware Corporation, is a system integration company which serves mainly the NTT Group.
 It started as the old NTT's IT Services department and was incorporated as a wholly owned subsidiary of NTT in 1997.

 General

 NTT Comware Corporation is a system integration company which serves mainly the NTT Group.
 It started as the software center of the old NTT's IT Services department in 1985 and was incorporated as a wholly owned subsidiary of NTT in 1997.

 Among the NTT Group companies, NTT Comware focuses on the IT services to the Group companies, while NTT Data mainly serves non-NTT Group companies, although NTT Comware has recently started to solicit work outside of the Group.

+On October 25, 2021, NTT Docomo announced that it was acquiring NTT Communications and NTT Comware.
+The Acquisition was completed on January 1, 2022.

+In 2025, NTT Comware Corporation was renamed to NTT Docomo Solutions, Inc.